 A tort is when a civil wrong is committed against an individual or legal entity.
-Tort is a legal cause of action by which an individual is eligible to claim compensation through the legal system.
+This is a legal cause of action by which an individual is eligible to claim compensation through the legal system.
 Individuals have certain interests protected by law under tort law.
 The protection will award monetary compensation (damages) in exchanges for infringement of protected interest.
-Several torts are crimes punishable with imprisonment, but the majority of cases are designed to provide relief for suffered damages.
+Several cases are crimes punishable with imprisonment, but the majority of cases are designed to provide relief for suffered damages.
 Damages may include present and future losses due to the injury to the victim.

 These are acts committed by the defendant in which they knew or should have known there would be harm.
 Intentional torts include assault, oral defamation, trespassing, and emotional distress.